“I think Monday will remain with our children for life – it was a memory that they will cherish and be inspired by forever – thank you!”

 Supporting the life-changing libraries project

-Here is a list of the schools that will receive a copy of the Adventures of Poppy and Lord Ted: The First Summer
+Here is a list of the schools that have received a copy of the Adventures of Poppy and Lord Ted: The First Summer

 Bells Farm Primary School, Birmingham